M. Gessen: Journalism career

 Gessen was on the board of directors of the Moscow-based LGBT rights organization Triangle between 1993 and 1998 and has led gay rights demonstrations in Moscow.

-Gessen served as a volunteer board member at PEN America for nine years, resigning in May 2023 after the organization withdrew an invitation to two exiled Russian authors to speak at the PEN World Voices event in the wake of a threatened boycott.
-Gessen was vice president of the board at the time and continues to be a member of PEN America.
+Gessen served as a volunteer board member at PEN America for nine years, resigning in May 2023 after the organization withdrew an invitation to two exiled Russian authors to speak at the PEN World Voices event in the wake of a threatened boycott by the event's Ukrainian participants.
+Gessen was vice president of the board at the time and remains a member of PEN America.

-Gessen said they understood the feelings of Ukrainian authors but did not approve of the way PEN handled the situation.
-Gessen said: "I felt like I was being asked to tell these people [the Russian dissidents] that because they're Russians they can't sit at the big table; they have to sit at the little table off to the side … Which felt distasteful."
+Gessen said they understood Ukrainian authors' feelings but did not approve of how PEN handled the situation.
+They said: "I felt like I was being asked to tell these people [the Russian dissidents] that because they're Russians they can't sit at the big table; they have to sit at the little table off to the side … Which felt distasteful."

-In an October 2008 profile of Vladimir Putin for Vanity Fair, Gessen described Putin as "an aspiring thug" and claimed the "backward evolution" of Russia began within days of his inauguration in 2000.
+In an October 2008 profile of Vladimir Putin for Vanity Fair, Gessen called him "an aspiring thug" and claimed the "backward evolution" of Russia had begun within days of his inauguration in 2000.

-Gessen contributed several dozen commentaries on Russia to The New York Times blog "Latitude" between November 2011 and December 2013 on the Russian gay propaganda law and other related laws, violence towards journalists, and the depreciation of the ruble.
+Gessen contributed several dozen commentaries on Russia to The New York Times blog "Latitude" between November 2011 and December 2013 on the Russian gay propaganda law and other related laws, violence toward journalists, and the depreciation of the ruble.

-In March 2013, politician Vitaly Milonov promoted the Russian law against foreign adoption of Russian children by saying: "The Americans want to adopt Russian children and bring them up in perverted families like Masha Gessen's."
+In March 2013, politician Vitaly Milonov promoted the Russian law against foreign adoption of Russian children by saying: "The Americans want to adopt Russian children and bring them up in perverted families like...Gessen's."

 Dismissal from Vokrug sveta

-Gessen was dismissed from their position as the chief editor of Russia's oldest magazine, Vokrug sveta, a popular-science journal, in September 2012 after Gessen refused to send a reporter to cover a Russian Geographical Society event about nature conservation featuring President Putin, because Gessen considered it political exploitation of environmental concerns.
-After Gessen tweeted about their firing, Putin phoned them and claimed he was serious about his "nature conservation efforts".
-At his invitation, Gessen met him and Gessen's former publisher at the Kremlin and were offered their job back.
+Gessen was dismissed as chief editor of Russia's oldest magazine, the popular-science journal Vokrug sveta, in September 2012 after refusing to send a reporter to cover a Russian Geographical Society event about nature conservation featuring Putin, because Gessen considered it political exploitation of environmental concerns.
+After Gessen tweeted about their firing, Putin phoned them and said he was serious about his "nature conservation efforts".
+At his invitation, Gessen met him and Gessen's former publisher at the Kremlin and was offered their job back.
 Gessen rejected the offer.